NYPL/archival-processing/aspace/bulk-container-management.md

 has_children: false
 ---
 # Bulk Container Management
-In addition to working with containers via the Container screen, ArchivesSpace allows for containers to be managed in bulk.
-This is done via the _Manage Top Containers_ screen, which can be accessed via the gear icon in the toolbar.
+In addition to working with containers in the Container screen, ArchivesSpace allows for containers to be managed in bulk.
+This is done in the _Manage Top Containers_ screen, which can be accessed from the gear icon in the toolbar.

 ![bulk containers](../aspace/Images/54-bulk-containers.png)

 Opening this screen will bring up a search menu.
-Containers can be searched via _Keyword_ (field 1), _Barcode_ (field 2), _Resource_ (field 3), or _Profile_ (field 4.)
+Containers can be searched by _Keyword_ (field 1), _Barcode_ (field 2), _Resource_ (field 3), or _Profile_ (field 4.)
 Once your search parameters are set, select _Search_ (button 5) to search all containers within your repository.

 ![container edit](../aspace/Images/55-container-edit.png)

 Any containers that match your search query will appear on this screen.
 Containers can be viewed and managed individually by selecting the _View_ or _Edit_ button (buttons 4).
-Containers can also be selected via the checkboxes to the far left (box 3), or all at once via the top-left checkbox (box 2).
+Containers can also be selected using the checkboxes to the far left (box 3), or all at once using the top-left checkbox (box 2).
 Once the containers that you want to edit are selected, open the _Bulk Operations_ menu (menu 1) to either enter barcodes or assign container profiles.

 ![update containers](../aspace/Images/56-update-containers.png)